 If you don’t want your home office area to be visible 24/7, then consider what you can create behind closed doors.
 This hideaway approach will be a bespoke option, but it would be perfect for those who hate clutter, or those who only occasionally need a home office set-up, and will help maintain the clean lines of contemporary spaces.

-8. Create an 'invisible' office
+8. Create an 'invisible' office in an open-plan room

 If you want your home office space to be unobtrusive, a glass desk is a great option that will seemingly disappear when not in use.
 You could paint your desk or use coloured or patterned contact paper (there are some great marble-effect contact papers available) to give your desk an individual look that complements your existing decor.
 Spray paint is also a great way to ensure any new home office elements work with your existing space.